 In World War 1, both Canada and British Columbia experienced a transition towards functional and utilitarian clothing, emphasizing durability and efficiency over fashion, in response to the demands of wartime life and national efforts.

-During the interwar period (1918 to 1939), clothing in Canada underwent notable changes influenced by evolving societal norms, economic conditions, and global fashion trends.
+During the interwar period (1918 to 1939), Canadian traditional costumes underwent notable changes influenced by evolving societal norms, economic conditions, and global fashion trends.

 Following World War I, men’s fashion transitioned away from formality.
 Suits adopted softer lines and looser fits, featuring tweed jackets, high-waisted trousers, and casual shirts for everyday wear.
 Sportswear like knitted sweaters and cardigans gained popularity, reflecting a growing interest in outdoor activities such as golf and skiing.